* Estimates third-quarter adjusted earnings/share $0.61-$0.62 vs est $0.68

 * Expects sales and operating profit to reflect 1 pct lower volume

-March 14 (Reuters) - U.S. packaged foods group General Mills Inc warned third-quarter earnings would fall below analysts' expectations as it faces increased competition from store brands and spends more on marketing its yogurts.
+March 14 (Reuters) - U.S. packaged foods group General Mills Inc estimated third-quarter earnings below analysts' expectations as it faces increased competition from store brands and spends more on marketing its yogurts.

-Shares of the company, known for its Yoplait yogurt, Cheerios cereal and Haagen-Dazs ice cream, fell as much as 2.8 percent in premarket trading on Friday.
+Shares of the company, known for its Yoplait yogurt, Cheerios cereal and Haagen-Dazs ice cream, fell 2 percent in early trading on the New York Stock Exchange.

-General Mills has been battling increasing competition from cheaper private label foods as shoppers look for bargains amid lingering economic uncertainty.
+General Mills and rivals such as Kellogg Co and Campbell Soup Co have been battling increasing competition from cheaper store-branded foods as shoppers look for bargains amid lingering economic uncertainty.

 Analysts on average expect a profit of 68 cents per share, according to Thomson Reuters I/B/E/S.